rifk7s/DailyTaskManager_.Java/README.md

 ## Contributing

-Feel free to implement any of the challenge extensions or suggest new features!
+Feel free to implement any of the challenge extensions or suggest new features, dont forget to star the repo!

-## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

 # Code Citations (References)